Skip to content ↓

 No, a global limit will be set up for all students and no purchases above that limit can be made.
 On request the school will set up individual spending limits for pupils.

-The system works exactly the same for all students whether they pay or have a free school meal entitlement.
-The amount allocated for the free school meal will be entered into the system by the software daily and will only be accessible at dinner break.
+The system works in the same way for all students, whether they pay themselves or are entitled to free school meals.
+The amount allocated for a free school meal will be added to the child’s account each day.
+Any monies not spent will not be carried over to the following day.

-The student can also add extra cash on to his or her balance in the system by either method outlined above and so enable a greater daily spend on the school dinner than allocated by their free school meal allowance.
-As this allowance can only be spent on a school dinner, extra cash added to the system can also be used for breakfast or break time snacks.
+Additional money can be added to top up a child’s account, to enable a greater spend limit.
+As this allowance can only be spent on a school dinner, extra cash added to the system can also be used for breakfast or for break time snacks.

 What is meant by dietary control?

-The system has the ability to bar a specific product or group of products from being sold to an individual throughout the day or at specific periods.
-Where a student has a food allergy or is diabetic the sale of these products can be barred to that individual so it is impossible for that student to purchase these products through the system.
-This is accompanied by an on screen warning advising the till operator.
+It is possible to bar a specific product or group of products from being sold to an individual child.
+If a student has a food allergy or is diabetic, the sale of certain products can be barred to that individual child so that they cannot purchase these products.

 Will we be able to have any information on how the system is being used?

-Reports can be obtained from the system, giving comprehensive information on all aspects of use for each individual students as well as each day's service.
+Reports can be obtained providing comprehensive information on all aspects of use for each child, as well as each days’ service.
 These reports can be for a specific day or between any two dates you wish; they will be dated and timed to the minute and can be obtained from the system administrator.
-Some of the reports available are:

 Data Handling